CLICK HERE TO JUMP TO THE CHART

 Then, if you know which pronoun you’d use in English, you can know which German one to use!

 So, what are ‘nominative personal pronouns’?
 They are the pronouns we use for whoever is the subject of the sentence (and are therefore also called ‘subject pronouns’).
+Nominative personal pronouns (just like the names or noun phrases they replace) will always pair with a conjugated verb to denote the action the subject is taking.
+Learn more about German Verb Conjugations here!

 Look at English & German nominative / subject personal pronouns side-by-side: